scuzzydude/asimov/asimov.md

 Prime index of 1000 will scale up to over 240 million shards.
 This is a way to create a market in unique tokens of responsibility.
 Since shards are all different in size, it requires complex strategy to make power moves within the governance of a Scoot.

+This fits nicely with a staking algorithm where each person in your chain of stakers gets a smaller piece of the pie.
+This might be a function of a trust flow as you validate your ideas with others.
+Or it might be a auction, you fund these commitments one at a time and get max valuation for your Scoot's initial stake.
+It's a way to build disproportional responsibility and privilege into your systems.
+It for emprie builders and trailblazers.
+Fractional and serialized units are for

 With fractional, serialized, and prime sharded scoot, each trustee has a wide range of tools to design specific governance aligned with their mission.

   --------------------------------------------------------------------------------------------------------------